God often teaches through symbolism in the Bible. And only God can interpret those symbols. We move now to a chapter that has several symbols.

 What are the “vessels of small quantity, from the vessels of cups, even to all the vessels of flagons”?
 Anciently, these were items used in the temple service.
 What do we use today in the temple service?
 These must refer to all of our books and booklets.
 All the glory hangs on Eliakim—all the revelation from Mr. Armstrong, plus all the new revelation God has given to me.
 That is quite a lot of glory!
 We have it all!

 It requires great faith to believe this truth.
 I have faith that these verses show we will get Mystery of the Ages and those other works back.
-[We won the copyrights to all those works in the court case.]
 If I am wrong, I will change my views as God directs.
 I am following the pillar of fire, just as the Israelites did, and if it changes direction, I will still follow it.
 Perhaps there are things I don’t understand at this time.
 But I do know this: It also says that all of this glory hangs on the office of one man.
 We must make sure God has established that man.
 If He has, there is a lot of glory there.

 How could God’s people talk about the evils of one-man rule?
 That is out of the mind of the devil!
 You don’t read that in Isaiah 22—you read just the reverse!
 That is the reasoning they use to reject God’s government.
 We must follow where God has established His rule!